rust-onig/rust-onig/README.md

     > set RUSTONIG_DYNAMIC_LIBONIG=1
     > cargo build

+## Debugging

+Sometimes it's useful to debug how Oniguruma parses, compiles, optimizes or executes a particular pattern.

+When activating the `print-debug` feature for this crate, Oniguruma is compiled with debugging.
+Note that it's a compile-time setting, so you also need to make `rust-onig` not use the system Oniguruma by using `RUSTONIG_SYSTEM_LIBONIG`.

+With all that combined, here's an example command to debug the pattern `a|b`:

+    RUSTONIG_SYSTEM_LIBONIG=0 cargo run --features print-debug --example capturedump 'a|b'

 ## Rust-Onig is Open Source

 The contents of this repository are distributed under the MIT license.
 See [LICENSE](LICENSE.md) for more details.